 However, I found Criminal Minds to be profoundly disturbing.
 I would have constant frightening nightmares for months and months, but I ignored those nightmares*.
 I just kept watching because these characters clicked and I was hooked.
 After a while I became desensitized by the violence Hollywood was producing in their entertainment.

-Okay so now I am desensitized by violence in Hollywood.
-What kind of person does that make me now?
-I’m certainly of no danger to anyone or to myself.
-It’s just that there are those people out there who can be or have been influenced by such entertainment to the point of taking dangerous action.
+Okay so now I am desensitized by violence in Hollywood, and I alone am responsible for that.
+I know myself well, and I know that I’m of no danger to others.
+But there are those people out there who can be or have been influenced by such entertainment to the point of taking dangerous action.

-Why am I picking on Hollywood?
-I saw an article in The Washington Post yesterday about how the first Hollywood blockbuster revived the KKK.
+I apologize, Hollywood.
+Truly.
+It is just that I saw an article in The Washington Post yesterday about how the first Hollywood blockbuster revived the KKK.

 The article says it all.
 We can be better than this!